Charlotte may have cracked the code on affordable housing. Here’s how

 —

 A Charlotte native with a long family history in local journalism, Mark Ethridge had been working in the city as a loan originator, helping real estate investors line up financing to buy commercial properties.
 By around 2015, after the worst effects of the recession had tapered off, Charlotte was growing and formerly fringe areas of the city were becoming urban.
 A light rail line, opened in 2007, had spurred more development along one of the city’s main corridors, and the city’s population has grown by more than 100,000 over the past decade.
-Ethridge found himself working with clients on the financing for a lot of older, low-rent apartment complexes – overlooked properties that were seeing renewed interest as the city’s population swelled.
+Ethridge found himself working with clients on the financing for a lot of older, low-rent apartment complexes–overlooked properties that were seeing renewed interest as the city’s population swelled.

 “It occurred to me that the vast majority of people who make less than median income who live in rental housing live in private unrestricted properties,” he says.
 “So I got really curious about what folks were doing to maintain affordability at these properties.”